OSUPCVLab/EmotionFromFaceImages/README.md

 The second is Sapiens 1B parameter pose estimation model from hugging face. https://huggingface.co/facebook/sapiens-pose-1b-torchscript/tree/main

-Place both of these checkpoints in the checkpoints folder and get started!
+Place both of these checkpoints in a new checkpoints folder and get started!